csye7125-fall2023-group05/tf-gcp-org/README.md

 To `ssh` into the VM instance, we will have to add the public SSH key into the project [`metadata`](https://console.cloud.google.com/compute/metadata).
 This can also be [done via Terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_project_metadata.html#example-usage---adding-an-ssh-key).

+> A key set in project metadata is propagated to every instance in the project.
+This resource configuration is prone to causing frequent diffs as Google adds SSH Keys when the SSH Button is pressed in the console.
+It is better to use OS Login instead.

+1. Using project metadata resource

 ```tf
 /*
 A key set in project metadata is propagated to every instance in the project.